 Our Homeschool Morning Routine

-7:30 Children complete morning chores on checklist (brush teeth, make bed, get dressed, fix hair, put away their own laundry)
+7:30 Children complete morning chores on the checklist (brush teeth, make the bed, get dressed, fix hair, put away their own laundry)

 There are tons of ways to create a morning routine.
 The first objective is to write down what is important to you.

 Do you like to exercise and get that out of the way?